 Julia’s oldest daughter Charlotte Scarbrough (1806-1861) has suffered from the same character simplification as her mother - with the exception that Charlotte seemingly evolved from one simplistic form into another.
 In her early years her natural intelligence and insight where regarded stereotypically as a “grace” (confined) and in her adult years her self-assurance and determination were viewed as “vindictive” (unconfined).

-The exhibit, “The Shadows of Scarbrough House: Materializing the Dangerous Women Who Lived and Ruled Here,” examines the one-dimensional legacy of Julia and Charlotte Scarbrough provided us via the social and patriarchal biases of their time.
-19th century silhouettes will be implemented to represent this legacy overlaid with historic and contemporary quotes which when looked at with contextual insight and without a 19th century prejudice will provide a deeper meaning - materializing the women for who they really were.
+The exhibit, “The Shadows of Scarbrough House: Materializing the Dangerous Women Who Lived and Ruled Here,” examines the one-dimensional legacy of Julia and Charlotte Scarbrough, provided us via the social and patriarchal biases of their time.
+19th century silhouettes are implemented to represent this legacy overlaid with historic and contemporary quotes which when looked at with contextual insight and without a 19th century prejudice will provide a deeper meaning - materializing the women for who they really were.

-The intent of this exhibit is not to imply that the Scarbrough women were necessarily forward-thinking or ahead of their time, in many ways Julia and Charlotte were participants of their age, but they were women who didn’t always fit into the assigned expectations for their gender and were therefor given a bad rap – as I suspect was the case for more than a few of our foremothers.
+The intent of this exhibit is not to imply that the Scarbrough women were necessarily forward-thinking, in many ways Julia and Charlotte were participants of their age, but they were women who didn’t always fit into the assigned expectations for their gender and were therefor given a bad rap – as I suspect was the case for a good few of our foremothers.

 Curator of Exhibits and Education